Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Point Cloud-Based CKM Construction Method

 \subsubsection{Neural Channel Gain Estimator}

-The channel gain estimator is designed as a neural network, where a hierarchical feature extraction strategy is adopted, inspired by PointNet++ \cite{qi2017pointnetplusplus}.
+The channel gain estimator is designed as a neural network, where a hierarchical feature extraction strategy is adopted, inspired by PointNet++~\cite{qi2017pointnetplusplus}.
 For input, the point cloud is formatted into a matrix in which each row represents a point described by its spatial coordinates augmented with auxiliary features such as color, semantic labels, or geometric attributes, providing valuable context for EM propagation~\cite{wang2025point}.
 The output is the corresponding CKM values at target locations.

 The estimator captures fine-grained local geometric patterns through sampling, grouping, and multi-layer perceptron (MLP) layers, then progressively aggregates them into a global feature vector that encodes both the scene and channel propagation-related properties~\cite{wang2025point}.
 This vector is passed through an MLP to estimate the final channel gain.
-Other optional backbone of this module includes transformer-based networks, which use self-attention mechanisms to dynamically learn the relationships between all points in the propagation.
+Other optional backbones for this module include transformer-based networks, which use self-attention mechanisms to dynamically learn relationships among points in the propagation.

 Integrating physics-informed models with data-driven neural networks offers a powerful way to exploit environmental information more efficiently and deeply.
 Such integration provides neural networks with highly informative inputs, enabling them to go beyond purely statistical learning and capture essential physical characteristics of wireless propagation.
 Looking ahead, building CKMs that work reliably in real and complex environments will require combining the insights of models with the generalizability of machine learning.